playcanvas/developer.playcanvas.com/content/en/user-manual/xr/types-of-xr.md

 position: 2
 ---

-Different style of XR experience, might have different reference space, in which position and rotation of virtual objects related to real world.
+Different styles of XR experience might have different reference spaces, in which position and rotation of virtual objects relate to the real world.
 Refer to [pc.XRSPACE_*][1] for more information.

 ## Seated VR